-For this reason, you should only use therapeutic grade oils from reputable companies and verify the quality of oils before using them.
+So you should only use therapeutic grade oils from reputable companies and verify the quality of oils before using them.

 Animals have an acute of smell, so in most cases it is best to use oils that are diluted and always provide an escape route.

 Watch your dog carefully for signs that he isn’t tolerating the oil, and remove it if he doesn’t seem to like it.
-Cats are particularly at risk for oil reactions and in most cases we use oils very sparingly on cats.
+Cats are particularly at risk for oil reactions and in most cases I use oils very sparingly on cats.

 Oils can be used for longer periods, but it’s best to consult with somebody trained in their use before considering this.